National Hellenic Museum: History

-In 2009 the museum re-branded itself the National Hellenic Museum, with a new logo incorporating the Greek key design, and created a new mission statement: "Connecting generations through Greek history, culture, and art."
+In 2009, the museum re-branded itself the National Hellenic Museum, with a new logo incorporating the Greek key design, and created a new mission statement: "Connecting generations through Greek history, culture, and art."

-In 2011 the museum moved to its current, purpose built facility at 333 South Halsted Street, in the heart of Chicago's Greektown.
+In 2011, the museum moved to its current, purpose built facility at 333 South Halsted Street, in the heart of Chicago's Greektown.

-New Facility
+Building change

-In the fall of 2005, the Museum broke ground at the site of the new facility, billed as the cornerstone to Chicago Mayor Richard M. Daley’s Greektown Redevelopment Plan.
+In fall 2005, the Museum broke ground at the site of the new facility, billed as the cornerstone to Chicago Mayor Richard M. Daley’s Greektown Redevelopment Plan.
 The new building is 40000 sqft contemporary facility, featuring permanent and rotating exhibition halls, a library and archival research center, classroom for children of all ages, and an oral history center featuring the National Hellenic Museum’s Oral History project.
 A rooftop terrace will feature three gardens and provide dramatic views of the Chicago skyline during the summer months.

 The new National Hellenic Museum was designed by architect Demetrios Stavrianos, an Executive Director with KTGY Architecture + Planning, in Chicago, IL.

 The new facility was completed in 2011 with the grand opening taking place on December 10, 2011.

 The Oral History Project

 The National Hellenic Museum’s Oral History Project is an effort to document the Greek immigrant experience in America through the process of interviewing and recording the life stories of individuals of Greek descent.
 Approximately 450,000 Greeks came to America between 1890 and 1920 as part of the flood of Eastern Europe immigrants.
-Today, Greek Americans have a presence throughout the entire United States.
-The Oral History Project has more than 300 individual histories as of 2015, spanning hundreds of hours of film and audio tape, from Greeks and Greek-Americans from all over the United States.
+The Oral History Project has more than 300 individual histories as of 2015, spanning hundreds of hours of film and audio tape, from Greeks and Greek Americans from all over the United States.